-Description A detached one storey and attic bungalow.
-Accommodation ON GROUND FLOOR: Entrance vestibule, hall, lounge, kitchen, rear vestibule, dining room, bedroom and wet room.
-ON ATTIC FLOOR : Landing and bedroom.
-Gross internal floor area (m2) Annuaries stalt 407m2 Gross internal noor area (iii-) Approximately 107m 2 .
-Neighbourhood and location The property is situated in an established private residential area where surrounding properties are of a variety of types with some being similar.
-Local amenities are available within reasonable distance in Largs Town Centre.
-Age 90 years approximately.
-Modelini Weather Dull with heavy rainfall.
-Weather conditions over recent weeks have been mixed.
-Chimney stacks Original chimney stacks have been previously removed.
-Roofing including roof space Claning roofs were visually inspected with the sid of Trooming mendaning room space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Description The subjects under report comprise a two storey detached dwelling house.
+Accommodation GROUND FLOOR: Entrance hall, lounge/dining and kitchen (open plan).
+FIRST FLOOR: Three bedrooms and bathroom (W.C., whb and bath with mixer shower over).
+Gross internal floor area (m2) 82 m2.
+Neighbourhood and location The subjects under report are contained on the northern side of Boghead Road a short distance from Lenzie Town Centre.
+Lenzie and Kirkintilloch have a wide array of local facilities and amenities.
+Glasgow is within reasonable commuting distance.
+Age Circa fifty years old.
+Weather Overcast following a settled spell of weather.
+Chimney stacks None.
+The next Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe